From shining skyscrapers to residential neighborhoods, glass is a staple element in architecture and design.

 Glass is both durable and functional while providing a unique beauty to any structure.

-On the surface, a window just looks like every other window.
-Truthfully, there is a lot more to window glass than meets the eye.
 There are 6 main types of window glass.
-Each fulfills a unique purpose and has their own pros and cons.
+Each fulfills a unique purpose and has its own pros and cons.

 1. Float Glass

-This is the precursor to all modern-day glass solutions.
+This is the precursor to all modern-day glass solutions and window glass replacement.
 It is a basic sheet of glass.
 Float glass is not treated or upgraded.
 It is a low-cost, colorless glass and is usually the starting material for your window.

 Types of Float Glass Available in the Market

-- TVG float glass: This glass is partially tempered, with increased bending strength and is the basis for laminated safety.
+3. TVG float glass: This glass is partially tempered, with increased bending strength, and is the basis for laminated safety.

 Float Glass Pattern Design

-- Clear Glass: Allows 90 percent of light from the sun into the room.
+- Clear Glass: Allows 90 percent of sunlight into the room.
 Provides a clear view of objects and has a natural greenish hue.

 - Tinted Glass: Available in a variety of shades and allows less heat and light to be transmitted into the room.
-This type of glass saves energy by keeping your space cool.
+This type of window glass provides better energy efficiency by keeping your space cool.